Shaun2D2/mongooseed/README.md

 ### Contribute
 ...

-This code was created by a human named Shaun. :alien:
+This code was created by a human named Shaun :alien: